De Kotmadam

 De Kotmadam is a classic Flemish comedy television series directed by Ronnie Commissaris and Wim Feyearts produced for Belgian television since 1991.
 The series is written by Jaak Boon and Frans Ceusters.
-Season 22 will be aired in fall 2015.
+Season 25, which was also the last, was aired in 2024.

 The series revolves around Jeanne Piens (Katrien Devos), who owns a small sweet shop in the centre of Leuven and rents out several rooms of her house to students studying in the city.
 She is a caring type and loves all her students.
 Her husband Jef Liefooghe (Mark Verstraete) works for the city's gardening department.
 Their friend Odilon Bonheur (Odilon Mortier), a naïve warden in the local prison, visits regularly to give or seek help.

-Odillon Mortier decided not to perform in season 21 due to health reasons.
-That's why Heman Verbruggen got a new role in the season: Gijs, a clumsy colleague of Jef.
-As Mortier suddenly died on 13 August 2012, Verbruggen will also act in future seasons but he is not part of the main cast.
+Odillon Mortier decided not to perform in season 21 for health reasons and died suddenly on 13th of August 2012.
+Heman Verbruggen got a new supporting role: Gijs, a clumsy colleague of Jef.